 Now, Cynata is now advancing its product candidate, CYP 004, into the world’s first Phase 3 clinical trial to involve an iPSC-derived cell therapeutic.
 The trial will also be the largest one ever completed, with an anticipated enrollment of 440 patients.

 Fate Therapeutics is exploring the clinical use of FT516 and FT500, which are its off-the-shelf, iPSC-derived natural killer (NK) cell product candidates.
 In December 2019, Fate released promising clinical data from its landmark Phase 1 studies.
+On July 9, 2020, the company announced FDA clearance of its IND application for the world’s first iPSC-derived CAR T-cell therapy, FT819.

 The Japanese company Healios K.K. is preparing, in collaboration with Sumitomo Dainippon Pharma, for a clinical trial using allogeneic iPSC-derived retinal cells to treat age-related macular degeneration (AMD).